hyperledger-archives/burrow/README.md

 - **Cryptographically Secured Consensus:** proof-of-stake Tendermint protocol achieves consensus over a known set of validators where every block is closed with cryptographic signatures from a majority of validators only.
 No unknown variables come into play while reaching consensus on the network (as is the case for proof-of-work consensus).
 This guarantees that all actions on the network are fully cryptographically verified and traceable.
 - **Remote Signing:** transactions can be signed by elliptic curve cryptographic algorithms, either ed25519/sha512 or secp256k1/sha256 are currently supported.
 Eris-db connects to a remote signing solution to generate key pairs and request signatures.
 Eris-keys is a placeholder for a reverse proxy into your secure signing solution.
 This has always been the case for transaction formulation and work continues to enable remote signing for the validator block signatures too.
 - **Secure Signing:** Monax is a legal engineering company; we partner with expert companies to natively support secure signing solutions going forward.
 - **Multi-chain Universe (Step 1 of 3):** from the start the eris platform has been conceived for orchestrating many chains, as exemplified by the command “eris chains make” or by that transactions are only valid on the intended chain.
-Separating state into different chains is only the first of three steps towards privacy on smart contract chains.
+Separating state into different chains is only the first of three steps towards privacy on smart contract chains (see future work below).

-See the [eris-db documentation](https://monax.io/docs/documentation/db/) for more information, and see below for a scope of future work.
+See the [eris-db documentation](https://monax.io/docs/documentation/db/) for more information.

 ## Installation